Your steps for preparation:

 - Up to 30% off desktops and laptops

 - Discounts on thousands of electronics and accessories

 Deciding on a backup strategy

 Before you arrive on-campus, put together a backup plan.
 Options include: an external hard drive and online services like Google Drive, Office 365, or Box.
 There are few things worse than losing years worth of data when your computer's main drive misbehaves.

 Other technology we recommend

 Whitman's wi-fi network is available throughout the campus You can connect to the wireless Internet when you are working in the library, the campus center, Ankeny field, or any academic buildings, and more.
-(Technical note: Whitman's wireless network broadcasts a Wireless-B (802.11b) signal which any Wireless-G (802.11g), Wireless-N (802.11n) or higher card can receive.
-Especially for Windows computers, it's worth confirming before buying that the computer's wifi capabilities support these B, G, or N or higher protocols.)
+(Technical note: Whitman's wireless network supports WiFi3, WiFi4, WiFi5 or higher.
+Especially for Windows computers, it's worth confirming before buying that the computer's wifi capabilities support these protocols.)